 Another advantage for Babbel is how they use natural language.
 In other words, they teach you things people really say.

-To me, it seems like the Duolingo algorithm grabs random verbs, adjectives and nouns, and just combines them into a sentence.
+To me, it seems like the Duolingo algorithm grabs random verbs, adjectives, and nouns and just combines them into a sentence.

 Now, Babbel on the other hand, is very good about teaching you more natural language chunks.
-So instead of learning something like “the milk is purple,” you’ll learn “the water is hot.”
+So instead of learning something like, “The milk is purple,” you’ll learn, “The water is hot.”

-Listening Comprehension Skills
+Speaking and Listening Skills

-To compare that structure to Duolingo, they don’t repeat much aloud.
-If you have to type out a word, when you get it right, it will just make a chime sound, do a little motion graphic, and you move on.
-So I like that Babbel reinforces the audio of new words over and over.
+Even for non-audio drills, Babbel almost always repeats the word out loud.
+This way, you’re hearing the words and phrases constantly over the course of a lesson.
+Duolingo, on the other hand, doesn’t repeat many phrases out loud.
+If you have to type out a word, when you get it right, it will just make a chiming sound, do a little motion graphic, and you move on.
+So I like that Babbel reinforces listening comprehension over and over until recognizing new words becomes second nature.

-👉 See Our Review of Babbel Spanish Here
+👉 See Our Review of Babbel Spanish

 Duolingo